wavefrontHQ/docs/pages/doc/trace_data_details.md

   ```
   cs(tracing.derived.beachshirts.delivery.dispatch.error.count)
   ```
-* Use the point tags `application`, `service`, and `operationName` that the Wavefront service automatically associates with the metric, for example:
+* Use the point tags `application`, `service`, and `operationName` that Operations for Applications automatically associates with the metric, for example:
   ```
   cs(tracing.derived.*.invocation.count, application="beachshirts" and service="delivery" and operationName="dispatch")
   ```